raganwald-deprecated/homoiconic/2008-11-28/you_cant_be_serious.md

 	".inject(&'+')"

-Meaning "I want a new lambda that does an inject using plus."
+Meaning "*I want a new lambda that does an inject using plus*."
 Point-free style does require a new way of thinking about some things, but it is a clear win for simple cases.
 Proof positive of this is the fact that Ruby on Rails and Ruby 1.9 have both embraced point-free style with `Symbol#to_proc`.
 That's exactly how [`(1..100).inject(&:+)`](http://weblog.raganwald.com/2008/02/1100inject.html "(1..100).inject(&:+)") works!

-`Strng#to_proc` supports fairly simple cases where you are sending a message or using a binary operator.
+`String#to_proc` supports fairly simple cases where you are sending a message or using a binary operator.
 So if we wanted to go all out, we could write our example as:

 	multirec('.kind_of?(Numeric)', '** 2', 'x', ".inject(&'+')")